michaeluno/responsive-column-widgets/readme.txt

 = It seems the plugin conflicts with my theme.
 Can you help? = It happens occasionally.
 Please ask for [support](http://wordpress.org/support/plugin/responsive-column-widgets) with a link to your live site and the screenshots.
 In most cases, it can be solved by adjusting CSS rules causing the conflicts.

+= Up to how many columns can I create =
+You can set up to 12 columns.

 = I have a feature request.
 Would you listen? =
 Sure.
 Please post it in the [forum](http://wordpress.org/support/plugin/responsive-column-widgets) or the comment section of the [plugin page](http://en.michaeluno.jp/responsive-column-widgets/).